TobikoData/sqlmesh/docs/concepts/models/overview.md

 SQLMesh attempts to infer a lot your pipelines through SQL alone to reduce the cognitive overhead of switching to another format such as YAML.
 The `SELECT` expression of a model must adhere to certain conventions in order for SQLMesh to get the necessary metadata to operate.

 ### Unique column names
-The final selects of a model's query must be unique.
+The final `SELECT` of a model's query must be unique.

 ### Explict types
-The final selects of a model's query must be explicitly casted to a type.
+The final `SELECT` of a model's query must be explicitly casted to a type.
 This way, SQLMesh can automatically create tables with the appropriate schema.
-SQLMesh uses the postgres `x::int` syntax for casting because it is elegant.
+SQLMesh uses the postgres `x::int` syntax for casting.
 These postgres style casts will be transpiled automatically to the appropriate format of the execution engine.

 ```sql linenums="1"
 WITH cte AS (